Aeroluna/LunaCoopMod/README.md

     - Upgrade: Weight of Sin
       - Wrath of Chains slow increased by 50%.
       - Wrath of Chains suppresses energy-based ability usage.
+    - Alarak will take Ji'nara's place on Chain of Ascension.
   - Disadvantage: Alarak is unavailable.

 Replaces Alarak with Ji'nara, a hero who focuses on Sacrifice usage to continue fueling spells.
 Ji'naras Soul Shade passive allows her to sustain Sacrifice usage during fights and can also benefit Ascendants.
 Honestly, this hero just exists because I though it would be cool to add Ji'nara as an Adept hero.